Restoring Function. Embracing Life.

 • Swelling and stiffness around the knee joint.

-• Difficulty fully bending or straightening the knee.
+• Difficulty fully bending or straightening the knee, squatting or twisting.

 • A feeling of the knee "catching" or "locking" during movement.